mmaorc/codezen/README.md

 The differences from Github Copilot:
 * This is a CLI tool, meaning it can be used regardless of your chosen IDE.
-* This provides the LLM with the entire codebase, so it can do things that require a more wholistic view of your project.
+* This provides the LLM with the entire codebase, so it can do things that require a more holistic view of your project.

 Current limitations:
-* Only Work for small codebases- currently we send the entire codebase in each request. 😆
+* Only works for small codebases- currently it sends the entire codebase on each request. 😆
 * It can't change files autonomously, it only offers a solution.
 * It uses gitignore file to know which files to ignore, so you must run this in a git repo and you can't currently ignore files that don't appear there.